 Vaccines that are required to travel to other countries are not always recommended during pregnancy.
 Find out more about travel and pregnancy.

 Influenza and pertussis vaccines are the only vaccines recommended for women during pregnancy.
 Both vaccines are provided free to pregnant women through the National Immunisation Program.

 Whooping cough (pertussis)

-Whooping cough can cause serious illness and even death in babies less than six months old.
-It is now recommended that all pregnant women receive a pertussis (whooping cough) vaccination during their third trimester (ideally at 28 weeks).
+Whooping cough can cause serious illness and even death in babies less than 6 months old.
+It is now recommended that all pregnant women receive a pertussis (whooping cough) vaccination at 20 to 32 weeks in each pregnancy.
 A combination of antibodies being passed through the mother’s bloodstream and the reduced risk of the mother contracting the disease makes this an ideal time to administer the vaccine.
-Most states now offer the pertussis vaccination for free.
 Speak to your doctor or antenatal care provider to schedule an appointment.

-Influenza can cause serious illness and being pregnant increases the risk of flu complications, especially with the H1N1 influenza virus.
+Influenza can cause serious illness and being pregnant increases the risk of flu complications, with the risk to pregnant women of serious complications being up to 5 times higher than normal.
 Because of this, the flu vaccine is recommended and funded for all pregnant women.

 The influenza vaccine is safe and can be administered before, during or after pregnancy.
-Getting vaccinated every year protects you against new strains of the virus and also reduces the risk of spreading influenza to your baby.
+Getting vaccinated every year protects you against new strains of the virus and also reduces the risk of spreading influenza to your baby, babies are also at higher risk of complications if they do get flu.
 Getting the flu vaccine during your pregnancy will also provide ongoing protection to your newborn for the first 6 months after birth.

 For more information about the influenza vaccine during pregnancy, visit the Department of Health.

 Immunisation and pregnancy - video